decred/dcrdata/README.md

 is necessary to perform a bulk import of blockchain data and generate table indexes. *This will be done automatically by `dcrdata`* on a fresh startup.

-Alternatively, the PostgreSQL tables may also be generated with the `rebuilddb2` command line tool:
+Alternatively (but not recommended), the PostgreSQL tables may also be generated with the `rebuilddb2` command line tool:

 * Create the dcrdata user and database in PostgreSQL (tables will be created automatically).
 * Set your PostgreSQL credentials and host in both `./cmd/rebuilddb2/rebuilddb2.conf`,